CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 `newAsset.Trash();` // Okay.
 Either you're bored or excited to work with the AssetDatabase for the first time EVER. :)

 `var msg = Asset.GetLastErrorMessage();` // A file operation failed?
 Show this!

+## Where's Refresh?

+You don't need it. ;)

+But if you do, here's Waldo: `Asset.Database.ImportAll();`

+This is an expensive (!) database operation in that it scans the ENTIRE "Assets" tree and tests ALL (!) files for changes made EXTERNALLY (eg System.IO methods, bash scripts).

+Refresh also unloads all unused (cached) resources, forcing them to be reloaded from disk on the next use.

+So if you work with a SINGLE asset (even when in a loop) use the singular Save & Import methods, NOT SaveAllAssets and Refresh.

 ## Documentation